fedora-python/python-rpm-porting/index.rst

 If your package is not being imported by third-party projects (e.g. ``import some_module`` in a Python file), your package is most likely an application.

-However, if your application has a plugin system or interacts with user code, you should use the section for :doc:`Python tools <tools>`
+However, if your application has a plugin system or interacts with user code, you should use the section for :doc:`Python tools <tools>`.

 *See:* :doc:`Porting applications written in Python <applications>`